Edinburgh - A Local's Guide

 For a healthy dose of culture, visit the upcoming exhibitions in our National Galleries.
 For Scotland's finest, but perhaps more traditional treasures, take in the National Gallery complex on the Mound.
 Contemporary art can be found at the Modern Art Galleries on Belford Road, both of which have excellent lunch time eateries.
 The independent Fruit Market Gallery, just by Waverley Station is often worth a visit.
 It also has an excellent café.

 Other notable galleries include the City Arts Centre on Market St, and the contemporary Collective Gallery on Calton Hill.
 For photography, Stills on Cockburn St. is excellent.
-The National Portrait Gallery has recently re-opened after an extensive renovation.
-Since then, it has received excellent reviews and is easy to get to on Queen Street.
+The National Portrait Gallery receives excellent reviews and is easy to find on Queen Street.

 StorytellingTours & Traditional Arts

 Scotland is famed for it's culture of storytelling throughout the ages and modern times are no different.
 The Real Mary Kings Close tells the spooky story of historic Edinburgh in a 16th Century Close.
 Nearby, along the Royal Mile, multiple ghost tours tell a more gruesome version of the cities past.
 These are generally best experienced once it is dark!
 Some are tame and suitable for kids but others are genuinely scary!